HackYourFuture/JavaScript1/fundamentals/exercises.md

 **4. What is `y`?**

-A. Index
+1. Index
-B. Key
+2. Key
-C. Index or key
+3. Index or key
-D. Array
+4. Array

 ----